Variable data cells & system variables

 You can use the

-- Write the logged in user’s name to the data table
+- Write the logged in user’s name to the data table as shown in the image below

 - Find/reference what user edited a specific field in the data table